taazarel/Voheim/Beetle Test Dungeon.md

 **

 ### Second Room (Youth)
-Small room with a ground level and a balcony.
+Small room (25,25,25) with a ground level and a balcony 5ft wide..
 There are two ladders leading up the balcony. on the ground floor is a rat-swarm.
 There is a greentinted glass plant in the far-right corner, and on the balcony on the far left, is a small fountain, which is spewing forth a clear liquid.
+A small yellow circle is painted on the front door.

 ### Third Room (Prime)
-A medium-sized room with a ground level and bal
+Same design as before, but 10ft bigger in each dimension. and the balcony is twice as wide.
+Still also has the same tree and fountain.
+There is a yellow sun hanging from the ceiling and the glass tree has grown larger.
+There is a cabinet with a plow and green glass beads, in the middle of the room lies a small field of dirt.
+There are 4 kobolds on the balcony shooting with their slings, and 5 more kobolds on the ground, they have made barricades by the front door, and worship the yellow sphere.

 ### Fourth Room (Middle-age)
+The sun is now a small circle on the roof, but slightly offset from the center.
+The tree is once again bigger and has more leaves.
+The field which has been planted is bigger and home to green glassy stalks of young bushes.

 ### Fith Room (Old)